-The Office of Residential Live strives provide the best possible living accommodations in terms of convenience and comfort.
+The Office of Residential Live strives to provide the best possible living accommodations in terms of convenience and comfort.
 The value of residence halls goes far beyond the mere physical facilities.
 Residence halls provide places for students to live and interact in an atmosphere designed to enhance their intellectual, social, and cultural awareness.
-Group living is an important part of a student's education as he/she interacts with others of different personal philosophies and who vary in nationality, race, religion, and backgrounds.
+Group living is an important part of a student's education as they interact with others of different personal philosophies and who vary in nationality, race, religion, and other backgrounds.
 The character of a student's living, study, and recreational environment strongly influences academic performance.
-It is expected that individuals of the community will assume an active role in maintaining a safe, secure and enjoyable environment that will promote courtesy, respect and responsibility by its members.
-Hall staff is provided to assist and facilitate this process.
+It is expected that individuals of the community will assume an active role in maintaining a safe, secure, and enjoyable environment that will promote courtesy, respect, and responsibility by its members.
+Hall staff assist and facilitate this process.

 The residence halls are administered through the Office of Residential Life.
-Halls are staffed with professional Area Directors/Residence Directors who supervise undergraduate student staffs.
-Collectively, residence hall staff members provide for the general well-being of students through community building, the upholding of community standards, targeted needs-driven programming, and attending to individual students, and their concerns and crises.
+Halls are staffed with professional Area Directors who supervise undergraduate student staffs.
+Collectively, residence hall staff members provide for the general well-being of students through community building, the upholding of community standards, targeted needs-driven programming, and attending to individual student concerns and crises.

 Why residential living?